 I track the evolution of carnivore communities in deep time using evidence from fossils.
-I finished my doctorate in the Department of Ecology and Evolutionary Biology at the University of California, Los Angeles (UCLA), during which I was also a graduate student in residence in the Department of Vertebrate Paleontology at the Natural History Museum of Los Angeles County (LACM).
-In Fall 2018, I will start as a National Science Foundation Postdoctoral Research Fellow based at the La Brea Tar Pits and Museum, Los Angeles, and at the University of California, Merced.
+Currently, I do this as a National Science Foundation Postdoctoral Research Fellow based at La Brea Tar Pits and Museum, Los Angeles, and at the University of California, Merced.
+In 2018, I finished my doctorate in the Department of Ecology and Evolutionary Biology at the University of California, Los Angeles (UCLA), during which I was also a graduate student in residence in the Department of Vertebrate Paleontology at the Natural History Museum of Los Angeles County (LACM).

 In addition to conducting my doctoral research, at UCLA I taught introductory ecology and behavior, vertebrate morphology, and mathematics for the life sciences.
-Previously, I finished my master's, also in Ecology and Evolutionary Biology, at the University of Michigan, Ann Arbor.
-I started out double-majoring in Integrative Biology and Comparative Literature (Japanese and Russian) at the University of California, Berkeley.
+Previously, I earned my master's, also in Ecology and Evolutionary Biology, at the University of Michigan, Ann Arbor.
+I started out double-majoring in Integrative Biology and Comparative Literature (Japanese and Russian) while scrubbing small carnivoran bones at the University of California, Berkeley.

 Thank you for visiting, and welcome!